A Complete Guide To Chase Business & Personal Credit Cards

 Now that we’ve glanced over Chase’s stable of business credit cards, let’s take a journey to see what personal cards are on offer:

 7) Chase Freedom

-The Chase Freedom card is a simple personal credit card with no annual fee, a 15-month 0% intro APR period, and rotating rewards categories.
+The Chase Freedom card is a simple personal credit card with no annual fee, a 15-month 0% intro APR period on purchases and balance transfers, and rotating rewards categories.

 Earn 5% cash back on up to $1,500 in combined purchases in bonus categories per quarter.
-The bonus categories change on a quarterly basis.
+The bonus categories change quarterly.
 You’ll earn 1% cash back on all other purchases.